perrette/python-fortran-cpp-template/README.md

-So in this example, we first install the python package without any extension (first) setup, then install the cython and f2py extensions as subpackages, with twp additional setup calls.
+So in this example, we first install the python package without any extension (first) setup, then install the cython and f2py extensions as subpackages, with two additional setup calls.

 ... extension : fortran + f2py
 ------------------------------------